-The Trust has a responsibility to ensure the health and wellbeing of its staff, and to comply with working time regulations and Agenda for Change (A4C) terms and conditions of employment.
+The Trust has a responsibility to ensure the health and wellbeing of its staff, and to comply with working time regulations and Agenda for Change (A4C) or 2016 Doctors and Dentists in Training terms and conditions of employment.
 These principles must, as far as practicable, be implemented to protect all employees at work.